 Eviction Laws & Requirements

-- Eviction Lawsuit: S.C.
-Code Ann. §27-37-20.
+- Eviction Lawsuit: SC Code §27-37-20.

-- Grace Period for Rent Payment: 5 days S.C.
-Code Ann. § 27-40-710(B) and 27-37-10(B).
+- Grace Period for Rent Payment: 5 days (SC Code § 27-40-710(B) and 27-37-10(B)).

-- Late or Non-Rent Payment Notice: 5 days S.C.
-Code Ann. § 27-40-710(B) and 27-37-10(B).
+- Late or Non-Rent Payment Notice: 5 days.

 - Notice of Non-Compliance: A landlord must give their tenant 14 days to correct a violation of the lease agreement.
 The landlord may give the tenant an unconditional quit notice and evict the tenant immediately for conducting illegal activity on the premises.
-S.C.
-Code Ann. § 27-40-710(A), S.C.
-Code Ann. § 27-40-710(B).

-- Lease Termination (Month-to-Month): 30 days S.C.
-Code Ann. § 27-40-770.
+- Lease Termination (Month-to-Month): 30 days (SC Code § 27-40-770).

-How to Evict a Tenant in South Carolina?
+How to Evict a Tenant in South Carolina

 In South Carolina, eviction lawsuits are governed by Title 15, Chapter 67 of the South Carolina Code of Laws.

-Step 1: Deliver the Correct Eviction Notice
+Step 1 – Deliver the Correct Eviction Notice

 A landlord must send the appropriate eviction notice to their tenant, warning them that they’re at risk of being evicted or that they’re currently being evicted and must move out.

-Step 2: Wait for the Tenant to Correct the Problem
+Step 2 – Wait for the Tenant to Correct the Problem

 If the tenant hasn’t paid rent on time, the landlord must give them at least five days to pay the total rent before sending them a notice to quit for non-payment.
 If the tenant has broken the terms of the lease agreement, then the landlord must inform them of the issue and give 14 days’ notice before proceeding with the eviction process in South Carolina.
-No notice is required if the tenant has done something illegal while on the rental property, and they can be evicted immediately.

-Step 3: Apply for an Application for Ejectment
+Step 3 – Apply for an Application for Ejectment

-Step 4: Serve the Order to Show Cause on the Tenant
+Step 4 – Serve the Order to Show Cause on the Tenant

-After the Application is processed, a Rule to Vacate or Show Cause must be personally served on the tenant or other adult on the premises by the sheriff or a process server.
 If two attempts to do the tenant were unsuccessful, the Rule might be posted somewhere clearly visible at the property, and a copy is sent by certified mail to the tenant.
 However, evidence of the two attempts must also be included with the posted Rule and in the mailing.

-Step 5: Wait for the Tenant’s Answer
+Step 5 – Wait for the Tenant’s Answer

 The tenant has ten days to answer the Rule to defend their court case.
+If they don’t respond, the court may issue a default judgment.

-If the landlord wins the trial, the Writ of Ejectment is issued by the judge or magistrate within five days and then served on the tenant.
-The tenant then has 24 hours to vacate the premises.
-If the tenant wins, the eviction stops, and they can remain on the property.
+If the landlord wins the trial, the judge or magistrate issues the Writ of Ejectment within five days.
+A sheriff enforces the writ.
+The tenant has 24 hours to vacate the premises.

 Related Court Forms